November 19, 2018 – January 6, 2019

 If you are interested in scheduling a private Gingerbread Workshop for your group, click here for more information.

 Join us in the Gingerbread Gallery provides to build your own house using graham crackers and a variety of edible decorations (milk cartons are optional) while sipping on a tasty beverage from our cash bar while listening to festive music with friends.
 This fun program is back by popular demand and is open to ages 21 and over.
-Admission is $12 for Museum members and $15 for the general public.
-Tickets will be available soon!
+Admission is $10 for Museum members and $12 for the general public.
+Tickets are available here for two sessions: 5:00 – 6:30 PM and 7:00 – 8:30 PM.

 We are always looking for Gingerbread Ambassadors to help us welcome visitors to the Gingerbread Gallery each year.
 If you are interested in volunteering with us, click here.